RobbinLawJavaScript/javascript-demos/ee-forms/ee-exercise/ReadMe.md

 ![](images/fig.2.png)

 Great!
-Except that the form still has the value 'history' displayed.
+Except that the form still has the value that you typed into the input textbox displayed.
 It would be good if we removed this after adding the tag:

 > Example 5.
 Ensuring the tag field is empty after adding a tag